Schefflera arboricola (Dwarf Umbrella Tree) Care Indoors; Lighting, Soil, Watering, Problems & Solutions

 Watering

-Water Schefflera arboricola liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water Schefflera arboricola liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent yellowing and leaf drop.

-Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to avoid drooping and leaf drop.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and loss of the plant.
+Use a pot that has a drainage hole and well-draining soil to avoid getting soggy soil as it can result in root-rot and death of the plant.

 Temperature and Humidity

-The best temperature for Schefflera arboricola is an average warmth of 16-280C.
-Keep it away from cold drafts to avoid sudden drops in temperature as they can cause leaf drop.
+Schefflera arboricola thrives in an average warmth of 16-280C.
+Keep it away from drafts to avoid flactuations in temperature as they can cause stunted growth and leaf drop.

 Regularly flush out accumulated salts from the soil by running a stream of water through the soil until the water comes out through the drainage hole.
 Allow it to run for a few minutes and repeat several times.